Tobacco Related Course Offerings

 The University of Washington Tobacco Studies Program offers educational opportunities for students, faculty, researchers, health professionals and service providers.
 Drop-in guests are welcome to attend any course session.
 If possible, email firstname.lastname@example.org to RSVP.

-Sponsored by the WA State Department of Health Tobacco Prevention and Control Program, UW Tobacco Studies Program and UW School of Social Work, this seminar style course integrates multiple disciplinary perspectives to address the pressing issue of disproportionate tobacco use and related diseases among marginalized populations.
+Click here for a recent version of the syllabus.Originally created through a collaboration between the WA State Department of Health Tobacco Prevention and Control Program, UW Tobacco Studies Program and UW School of Social Work, this online course integrates multiple disciplinary perspectives to address the pressing issue of disproportionate tobacco use and related diseases among marginalized populations.
 National and local experts address topics such as 1) differential explanations for tobacco use and possible interventions in groups defined by socioeconomic status, race/ethnicity and sexual orientation, 2) the link between mental illness and smoking, 3) social stress theory and tobacco use, 4) acculturation processes and tobacco use, 5) the genetics of tobacco use, and 6) social deviance and tobacco use.